TheIoTLearningInitiative/InternetOfThingsSensors/HANDSON.md

 ```

-Now from the list in my Edison I can see i have the option to install **i2c-tools-dev - 3.1.1-r0** if it doesn't show in your Edison then you will have to confgure some repositories to have access to them since the i2c-dev libraries are not available by default, so use **vim/nano** to review **/etc/opkg/base-feeds.conf** where you should have something like this:
+Now from the list in my Edison I can see i have the option to install **i2c-tools-dev - 3.1.1-r0** if it doesn't show in your Edison then you will have to configure some repositories to have access to them since the i2c-dev libraries are not available by default, so use **vim/nano** to review **/etc/opkg/base-feeds.conf** where you should have something like this:

 ```
 src/gz all http://repo.opkg.net/edison/repo/all